Have you been trying to help an addict?

-As you move into intervention, this next step can feel brutal.
-But it has one primary objective: to let pain take effect.
+As you move into an intervention, this next step can feel brutal but it has one primary objective: to let the pain of the consequences begin to take effect.
 If you have befriended pain, what does that mean?
 Simply put, you agree with pain’s agenda.
 You say, “go ahead, pain, have your way.”

+The consequences of the addict’s bad behavior may be the very thing they need to move them towards the help they need.
 Poor choices yield negative results; that’s one of the best growth tools available.
 Mistakes, failure and bad choices create experiences that can shape us to make better choices in the future.
-Thus, when we intervene in the area of natural consequences, we prevent someone’s growth and maturity.
+Thus, when we intervene in the area of natural consequences, we hinder or prevent someone’s growth and maturity.
+Why not help an addict?

 Jeff kept spending money to support his habit.
 While his mother was aware of his addiction, she continued to be manipulated.
 When he couldn’t pay his rent, or afford to buy his favorite concert ticket, Jeff’s mom paid it for him.
 Jeff had no motivation to quit.
 He had the best of both worlds.

-We can continue to take responsibility for the problems of the addict rather than let them bear that weight.
+When you continue to take responsibility for the problems of the addict rather than let them bear that weight.
+Help an addict

 Family members are sometimes more concerned about the addict’s situation than is the addict.
 In the addiction cycle, addicts are oftentimes numbed and unaware of the complete chaos and insanity they create.
 When Julie received a drunk-driving ticket and was put in jail, her mother was hysterical.
 She drove four hours to claim Julie’s car, have it towed and repaired, and to post bail money.
 As Julie came out of jail, she was disrespectful and rude, with no appreciation for her mom’s efforts.
 She immediately went drinking, all while her mother secured an expensive lawyer to bail her out of her bad choices.
 Julie didn’t need to own her problems, because her mother carried them for her.

-We can allow the addict’s denial to become our reality, rather than see the truth of the situation.
+When you allow the addict’s denial to become your reality, rather than see the truth of the situation.

 Denial is a powerful force that demands everyone to respond to it.
 Rather than deal with addiction, denial forces members to view it through the addict’s perspective.
 When addiction becomes the voice of truth, everyone involved will feel insane.
 Literally.